Get an overview over the different institutes, centres and groups working on AI-related research across AUT.

 IBTec is a multi-disciplinary inter-faculty University research institute that sits between the Faculty of Design and Creative Technologies (DCT) and the Faculty of Health and Environmental Sciences at AUT.
 It is currently hosted by DCT and administered by the School of Engineering, Computer and Mathematical Sciences.
 IBTec comprises of academic and research staff from the School of Engineering (in DCT), the Faculty of Health and Environmental Sciences and several other collaborative universities, hospitals and medical industries.

 The Centre for Sensor Network and Smart Environment (SeNSe) was formed in late 2006 as a research incubator in the field of intelligent sensor networks.
 The key objectives were to fulfil the need for research and innovation in this important field based on strong electronic and computer engineering disciplines which have the ability to interact with other disciplines, and also to meet the industry need for interaction and consultation.

 The Data Science Research Group (DSRG) seeks to promote research into all aspects of data science.
 Data science is poised to become one of the most intensively researched areas within the computer science discipline and the research carried out by the group will be at the cutting edge of new developments in this field.

-The Centre for Social Data Analytics is located in the School of Economics at Auckland University of Technology.
+The Centre for Social Data Analytics is located in AUT's School of Social Sciences and Public Policy.
 The centre applies strong data science to linked data, undertaking research that tells us new things about the human experience.
 These valuable insights can measure the impact of social interventions, identify the need for new policy and predict the likely outcomes for individuals and groups in society.